Canal through Walcheren: History

 In 1871 the Sloedam was constructed for the Roosendaal–Vlissingen railway.
 The dam connected the islands Walcheren and Zuid-Beveland, and cut off the Sloe, which was the southern approach to Middelburg over water.
 Therefore, and to profit from the expected benefits of the railway, the new Canal through Walcheren was dug.

 On the north side of Middelburg, the Canal through Walcheren follows the bed of the Havenkanaal (New Harbor Canal) of 1817.
 In Middelburg the canal passed along the fortifications.
 Here it led to the demolishment of the Vlissingen Gate.
 In Vlissingen the canal was connected to extensive new harbour works.

 The railroad entering Walcheren from the east does not cross this canal, but bends south and runs along it up to Vlissingen.

 Today

 The canal is operational for shipping up to CEMT-class Va and recreational boating as well, the maximum speed is 20 km/h.
-All movable bridges (5) and sluices are remote controlled from a central point in Vlissingen, to be comtacted by VHF.
+All movable bridges (5) and sluices are remote controlled from a central point in Vlissingen, to be contacted by VHF.

 North of the bridges in Middelburg is a branch to the harbour of Arnemuiden for CEMT-class II boats and after a mile on that canal an other branch to the harbour of Nieuw- en Sint Joosland for CEMT-class 0.

 Excess waters (rain) from a part of Walcheren is discharged on the canal by a pumping station in Middelburg.